The World Is Not Enough (PlayStation video game): Development and release

 The World Is Not Enough was developed by Black Ops Entertainment and published by Electronic Arts as a follow-up to the 1999 title Tomorrow Never Dies.
 The game uses an improved version of the Tomorrow Never Dies engine, whose perspective was changed from third-person to first-person.
 Producer Joel Wade explained that the first-person perspective would help immerse the player deeper into the game and make the gameplay experience more intense.
 As a result, new animations, scripted sequences, and sound effects had to be added.
 Black Ops also took creative license to enrich the gameplay experience with new characters during the missions.

 The developers improved the targeting system and rewrote the rendering engine to improve the draw distances without impacting the frame rate.
 Each enemy character was motion-captured with more than 30 different animations.
 Keanu Reeves' stunt double from The Matrix was hired to pull off the movements, resulting in the game having more than 300 animations.
-A multiplayer mode was originally planned.
-However, the idea was ultimately abandoned because developers felt it would take away valuable production time and therefore reduce the quality of the main game.
-The World Is Not Enough was released for the PlayStation video game console on November 8, 2000, shortly after the release of its Nintendo 64 counterpart.
-According to the developer, the game was produced over the course of 17 months and sold nearly 1.5 million units worldwide.
+A multiplayer mode was originally planned, but the idea was ultimately abandoned because developers felt it would take away valuable production time and therefore reduce the quality of the main game.
+The World Is Not Enough was released for the PlayStation video game console on November 7, 2000, shortly after the release of its Nintendo 64 counterpart.
+According to the developer, the game was produced over 17 months and sold nearly 1.5 million units worldwide.
 In the UK, the game received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association, indicating sales of at least 200,000 units.